-Any proposal of a stockholder intended to be included in our proxy statement and form of proxy/voting instruction card for the 2023 annual meeting of stockholders pursuant to Rule 14a-8 of the SEC's rules must be received by us on or before December 26, 2022.
+Any proposal of a stockholder intended to be included in our proxy statement and form of proxy/voting instruction card for the 2023 annual meeting of stockholders pursuant to Rule 14a-8 of the SEC's rules must be received by us on or before December 29, 2023.
 Such proposals must also comply with the requirements as to form and substance established by the SEC if such proposals are to be included in the proxy statement and form of proxy.
 All proposals should be addressed to Sarah Stanton, Corporate Secretary, Trinity Capital Inc., 1 N. 1st Street, 3rd Floor, Phoenix, Arizona 85004.

-Stockholder proposals or director nominations to be presented at the 2023 annual meeting of stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be submitted in accordance with the advance notice procedures and other requirements set forth in our bylaws.
+Stockholder proposals or director nominations to be presented at the 2024 annual meeting of stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be submitted in accordance with the advance notice procedures and other requirements set forth in our bylaws.
 These requirements are separate from the requirements discussed above to have the stockholder nomination or other proposal included in our proxy statement and form of proxy/voting instruction card pursuant to the SEC's rules.

-Our bylaws require that the proposal or recommendation for director nominations must be delivered to, or mailed and received at, the principal executive offices of the Company not earlier than November 26, 2022, the 150th day prior to the one year anniversary of the date of the Company's proxy statement for the preceding year's annual meeting, and not later than December 26, 2022, the 120th day prior to the first anniversary of the date of the proxy statement for the preceding year's annual meeting.
-If the date of the annual meeting has changed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, stockholder proposals or director nominations must be so received no earlier than the 150th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
+Our bylaws require that the proposal or recommendation for director nominations must be delivered to, or mailed and received at, the principal executive offices of the Company not earlier than November 29, 2023, the 150th day prior to the one year anniversary of the date of the Company's proxy statement for the preceding year's annual meeting, and not later than December 29, 2023, the 120th day prior to the first anniversary of the date of the proxy statement for the preceding year's annual meeting.
+If the date of the annual meeting, stockholder proposals or director nominations must be so received no earlier than the 150th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.